nt294/Elevator-Task/README.md

 First, clone the repository from https://github.com/nt294/Elevator-Task.git

-## React frontend

-To run the React frontend, the following steps need to be taken on a machine with a valid npm installation:

-1. Navigate to the React frontend folder (where the `package.json` file is located)

-2. Install the required dependencies:
-   * $ npm install

-3. Start the React development server:
-   * $ npm start

-The React development server should now be running on [http://localhost:3000](http://localhost:3000).

 ## Django backend

 To run the backend on the Django development server, the following steps need to be taken on a machine with a valid Python 3 installation.
 Please note that the frontend is expecting this to be run on port 8000, which is the default.
 This will also create an admin account with the username `admin` and password `AdminPassword` for the admin panel: